fobo66/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 ## Conclusion

 Follow SOLID principles from the beginning and your project will survive any Android SDK changes and you will save your mental health adapting to any changes in SDK or business needs.
+And if there is no architecture and tests in your project, prepare yourself for long and painful refactoring and your client for spending some time and money on this.